-Author(s): Publish

-Date/Last Update:

-Title:

-Volume & Issue# (for periodicals):
+Author(s): Date/Last Update: Title: Volume & Issue# (for periodicals):

-Publisher Location (for print 8

-Publisher Location (for print & ebooks):

-URL/Permalink (for electronic resources):

-Retrieval Date (for electronic resources):
+Publisher Name/Organization: Publisher Location (for print & ebooks): URL/Permalink (for electronic resources): Retrieval Date (for electronic resources):

 CRITERIA 1 POINTS 2 POINTS 3 POINTS 4 POINTS SCORE Currency: Assessing currency means understanding the importance of timely information.
-No published date listed WEB: No date or no revisions in the last 18 months WEB: No update in past year WEB: some links do not work WEB: Updated in the last 6 months WEB: links work Published date is included WEB: Updated in the last 3 months WEB: links work Relevance: The importance of the information for your specific needs.
-Content is unrelated to your topic and / or level is too simple / too advanced Content is either related and incorrect level; OR unrelated and and correct level Content is related AND at correct level, but you are not comfortable using the source in your research Content is related - AND at correct level and you are comfortable using the source in your research
+No published date listed WEB : No date or no revisions in the last 18 months - WEB: No update in past year WEB: some links do not work - WEB: Updated in the last 6 months WEB: links work Published date is included WEB: Updated in the last 3 months WEB: links work Relevance: The importance of the information for your specific needs.
+Content is unrelated to your topic and / or level is too simple / too advanced Content is either related and incorrect level; OR unrelated and correct level Content is related AND at correct level, but you are not comfortable using the source in your research Content is related - AND at correct level and you are comfortable using the source in your research

-Author is listed with credentials; author is the originator of the information; contact information is provided Well organized source; Resources are documented Author is listed with credentials credentials; You are unsure if the creator of the creator of the material information is provided Most resources are documented No author is listed, but contact information is included Some resources are not documented No author is listed and no contact info is provided Information cannot be verified; Resources are not documented.
-Authority: Authority is the source of the information-the contact info i author's purpose and what their credentials and/or affiliations are Accuracy: Accuracy is the reliability, truthfulness, and correctness of the content
+Author is listed with credentials; author is the originator of the information; contact information is provided Well organized source; Resources are documented Author is listed without credentials ;You are unsure if the author is the creator of the material Most resources are documented No author is listed, but contact information is included Some resources are not documented No author is listed and no contact info is provided Information cannot be verified; Resources are not documented.
+Authority: Authority is the source of the information-the author's purpose and what their credentials and/or affiliations are Accuracy: Accuracy is the reliability, truthfulness, and correctness of the content

-Purpose: The reason the A lot of advertising Purpose is to sell, Purpose is to inform and Purpose is to inform and
+Purpose:The reason the information exists-whether it A lot of advertising makes the content unclear Purpose is to sell, entertain, orpersuade; Purpose is to inform and teach; Contains some Purpose is to inform and teach;Contains little has clear intentions or purpose and if the information is fact, opinion, or propaganda.
+Source contains a lot of advertising and bias advertising; Minimal bias advertising; Bias free TOTAL SCORE

-information exists-whether it lear entertain, orpersuade; teach; Contains some ₽

-has clear intentions Source advertising; Minimal hias -

-the information is lot of 2) - -

-fact, opinion, or advertising

-propaganda. and bias

-TOTAL SCORE